 Dollar stores can be great places to pick up inexpensive items, but sometimes you get what you pay for.

-1. Electric cords and other electric devices
+1. Electrical cords and other electrical devices

 That may sound overly dramatic, but dollar stores don’t have a great track record of quality control when it comes to cords and electronics.
 As far back as 1999, the U.S. Consumer Product Safety Commission warned about faulty power strips, extension cords and surge protectors being sold at discount stores.
-More recent warnings have highlighted faulty extension cords, holiday minilights and portable heaters.
+More recent warnings have highlighted faulty extension cords, holiday mini-lights and portable heaters.

 The problem, to be blunt, is that dollar store toys are junk.